Your World Expands Through What You Perceive

 The world works surprisingly just as you perceive it.

-So It Becomes."
+Becomes Reality.”
 If you smile in advance, good fortune will come, as explained in the video.